hatmer/go_blockchain/README.md

 # Go Blockchain
 ![goreportcard](https://goreportcard.com/badge/github.com/hatmer/go_blockchain)

-Simple blockchain implementation to learn Go.
+Simple blockchain implementation in Go.

 ## What it does
 * Logs url of requests to webserver as a PoW-secured blockchain on disk.